-Fondazione Querini Stampalia - Entrance ticket
+House Museum Querini Stampalia - Entrance ticket

 Take advantage of online booking to plan your visit to the Querini Stampalia Museum: online tickets and dedicated lane in the event of queues at the ticket office!
+You will walk into a special place, located just a few steps from St. Mark’s Square but not yet discovered by mass tourism, where past and present coexist in perfect harmony.

 - Choose the date of your visit and number of tickets.
 Please bear in mind that this date is indicative: in case of necessity you will be able to use your ticket whenever you prefer, on a date included in opening hours and days of the Querini Stampalia Foundation.
+Due to restricted access introduced to comply with anti-Covid legislation, please remember to book in advance the day of your visit, as explained below.

 - Enter your personal information verifying its accuracy.
 Once payment is made, the booking cannot be changed, cancelled nor refunded.